RaniaMostafa0/vae-cnn-mnist/README.md

 # Saves: results/reconstructions.png, results/generated.png, results/training_loss.png
 ```

-**Note on reproducibility**: The train/validation split is seeded (`torch.Generator().manual_seed(42)`), but model weight initialization and per-epoch data shuffling are not globally seeded.
-Reproduced FID should land close to 21.31, but exact bit-for-bit reproduction of the saved weights is not guaranteed.

 ## Notes

 - MNIST is downloaded automatically via `torchvision.datasets.MNIST` and excluded from version control (`.gitignore`).